How Do I Delete a Mugshot?

 Maine only reports mugshot publications for the county of Somerset.
 Extremely low publication and engagement levels throughout the entire state of Maine.

-Allegany and St. Mary’s County, the only counties in Maryland that report regular arrest data.
+Allegany and St. Mary’s County.
+The only counties in Maryland that report regular arrest data.

-7 counties are listed under Michigan’s arrests.org reports including a lower than average amount of user engagement and activity.
+Michigan lists a total of 7-counties.
+This includes a lower than average amount of user engagement and activity.

 There are a total of 26 counties within Minnesota’s arrests.org database that includes average amounts of activity and comments on their mugshot publications.